Skeleton-based Relational Reasoning for Group Activity Analysis: Related Work

-Early literature on this topic made use of local-descriptors or hand-crafted features to describe the individuals behaviors in space and time.
-Choi et al.~\cite{Choi2009} designed their own hand-crafted feature based on tracking the individuals with an Extended Kalman Filter, describing their poses with HOG and then constructing a histogram per individual that takes into account its neighbors and their poses.
-To capture person-person and group-person interactions, Lan et al.~\cite{Lan2012} modeled the scene with a structured latent network, on top of a crafted action context descriptor which uses histograms of local-features such as HOG.
-Hajimirsadeghi et al. approach~\cite{Hajimirsadeghi2015} relies on counting the instances of individual actions throughout the clip to define the overall group activity.
+Early literature on this topic uses local-descriptors or hand-crafted features to describe the individuals behaviors in space and time.
+Choi et al.~\cite{Choi2009} design their own hand-crafted feature based on tracking the individuals with an Extended Kalman Filter, describing their poses with HOG and then constructing a histogram per individual that takes into account its neighbors and their poses.
+To capture person-person and group-person interactions, Lan et al.~\cite{Lan2012} model the scene with a structured latent network, on top of a crafted action context descriptor which uses histograms of local-features such as HOG.
+Hajimirsadeghi et al.~\cite{Hajimirsadeghi2015} rely on counting the instances of individual actions throughout the clip to define the overall group activity.

-With the popularization of deep learning and neural networks, research in this field also started exploring such techniques.
-Ibrahim et al.~\cite{Ibrahim2016} developed an Hierarchical Deep Temporal Model, which consists of an Long Short-Term Memory (LSTM) for the group stacked on top of LSTMs per-individual, that have as input CNN features extracted from each player cropped region, throughout sequential frames.
-Shu et al.~\cite{Shu2017a} used a similar architecture, but the authors complement the network by also adding LSTMs for the interactions, when such information is available in the dataset, and they designed an energy-based classification layer to replace the softmax layer.
-Bagautdinov et al.~\cite{Bagautdinov2017} proposed a method that performs the detection and feature extraction at the same time, with a solution based on feeding the frames to a fully-convolutional network which will detect and describe the individuals, then pass the detections and descriptions to an RNN for the classification of the group activity in conjunction with the individuals action.
-The solution proposed by Azar et al.~\cite{Azar2019} is also related to detection, with a method based on generating an intermediate representation that maps directly the spatial location of the individual actions and the collective activity in the frames.
+Since the popularization of deep learning and neural networks, research in the field of group activity recognition also explores such techniques.
+Ibrahim et al.~\cite{Ibrahim2016} propose an Hierarchical Deep Temporal Model, which consists of two layers of Long Short-Term Memory (LSTM) modules stacked upon each-other.
+The base layer contains per-individual LSTMs capturing the person dynamics, and the top layer contains a single LSTM capturing the group dynamics.
+The individuals LSTMs have as input CNN features extracted from each player cropped region, throughout sequential frames.
+Shu et al.~\cite{Shu2017a} use a similar architecture, but they complement the network with LSTMs for the interactions, and they also propose an energy-based classification layer to replace the softmax layer.
+Bagautdinov et al.~\cite{Bagautdinov2017} proposed method performs the detection and feature extraction at the same time, with a technique based on feeding the frames to a fully-convolutional network which will detect and describe the individuals.
+These detections and descriptions are then passed to an RNN for the classification of the group activity in conjunction with the individuals action.
+Also somewhat related to detection, Azar et al.~\cite{Azar2019} method is based on generating an intermediate representation that maps directly in the frames the spatial location of the individual actions and the collective activity.
+Wu et al.~\cite{Wu2021} propose an optimization scheme to refine the motion information by decoupling the local and global motions, then apply 3D-CNNs for feature extraction.